Brian May: Piano and other instruments

 As a child, May was trained on classical piano.
-Although Freddie Mercury was the band's primary pianist, May would step in occasionally (such as on "Save Me" and "Flash").
+Although Freddie Mercury was the band's primary pianist, May would step in occasionally, such as on "Save Me" and on "Flash", where he played an Imperial Bösendorfer Grand Piano.)
 He mostly used Freddie Mercury's 1972 Steinway piano.
 From 1979 onwards, he also played synthesisers, organ ("Wedding March", "Let Me Live") and programmed drum-machines for both Queen and outside projects (such as producing other artists and his own solo records).
 In the studio, May used Yamaha DX7 synths for the opening sequence of "One Vision" and the backgrounds of "Who Wants to Live Forever" (also on stage), "Scandal" and "The Show Must Go On".

 The first instrument May learned to play was the banjolele.
-He used a "genuine George Formby Ukulele-Banjo" in "Bring Back That Leroy Brown" and "Good Company".
+He used the instrument on "Bring Back That Leroy Brown" and used a regular ukulele on "Good Company".
 Occasionally, May would also record on other string instruments such as harp (one chord per take, then copied and pasted by the engineer to make it sound like a continuous performance) and bass (on some demos and many songs in his solo career, and the Queen + Paul Rodgers album).
 May was keen on using some toys as instruments as well.
 He used a Yamaha plastic piano in "Teo Torriatte" and a toy mini koto in "The Prophet's Song".